kpats19/GLOBAL-TERRORISM-DATABASE/README.md

 Note: For better visualization effect please import Wokebook in Tableau.(I have filter the data using spark then afterwards I Created Table Hive table from Pyspark for EDA.
 Used ODBC to connect Hive table so you might need pro version of Tableau.)
 (Partition: Year since most of my EDA was around iyear.)

+This notebook does not have ML pipeline part.